Running the Hypothesis Python Tests

 tox is a tool that creates and manages clean room Python virtual environments for running the tests in.
 When you run tox it creates virtual environments in the .tox directory, installs h and memex’s dependencies in the virtualenvs, and then runs the tests in them.

-Sometimes a development environment has older or newer versions of h’s dependencies installed than what is actually specified in h’s requirements, or has additional packages installed.
-Tox’s use of clean virtual environments to run the tests in avoids differences between different developers’ environments, or between dev envs and production, from producing different test results.
+Sometimes a development environment has older or newer versions of h’s dependencies installed than what is actually specified in h’s requirements, or has additional packages installed. tox’s use of clean virtual environments to run the tests in avoids differences between different developers’ environments, or between dev envs and production, from producing different test results.

 You can see the virtualenvs that tox has created by running tox --listenvs or by looking in the .tox directory: